-Certain hospitality and retail food service businesses (like restaurants, cafes, takeaways, cluns, pubs) need to appoint at least one trained Food Safety Supervisor in their business.
-Businesses will have until 1 October 2011 to appoint a tained Food Safety Supervisor and notify Council of who their Food Safety Supervisor is.
+Certain hospitality and retail food service businesses (like restaurants, cafes, takeaways, clubs, pubs) need to appoint at least one trained Food Safety Supervisor in their business.
+Businesses will have until 1 October 2011 to appoint a trained Food Safety Supervisor and notify Council of who their Food Safety Supervisor is.
 Training must be completed at a NSW Food Authority approved Registered Training Organisation.

 A Food Safety Supervisor Certificate will be issued by Registered Training Organisations in addition to the usual Statement of Attainment after successful completion of the taining requirements.
 While the NSW Food Authority may recognise previous training, an application for a Food Safety Supervisor Certificate is required to be submitted for consideration to the NSW Food Authoirty with payment of $30.

 You can download the Food Safety Certificate Request Form here (PDF 114Kb) and forward the completed form with payment to: NSW Food Authority, PO Box 6682, Silverwater NSW 1811.